OrvilleChomer/electronjs-experiments/README.md

-# Electronjs Experiments
+# Electron Experiments
-Here I am going to add various little experimental programs using ElectronJs.
+Here I am going to add various little experimental programs using Electron (www.electronjs.org).

 Some of this is going to be samples that are really nothing new... just me practicing!